Why 2 World Trade Center is not Built as of September 2025

 No Anchor Tenant

-- The continued phobia of the World Trade Center site post 9/11
+1. The continued phobia of the World Trade Center site post 9/11.

-- Hudson Yards (completed)
+1. Hudson Yards (completed)

-- Manhattan West (completed)
+2. Manhattan West (completed)

-- One Vanderbilt (completed)
+3. One Vanderbilt (completed)

-- Midtown East zoning changes to accommodate more modern office buildings (ongoing).
+4. Midtown East zoning changes to accommodate more modern office buildings (ongoing).

 No 3WTC-Like Construction Deal

-As mentioned earlier, Larry Silverstein has maintained a mindset of “if you build it, they will come” throughout this entire ordeal of building 2WTC.
+As mentioned earlier, Larry Silverstein has maintained a mindset of “if you build it, they will come”.
 However, this mindset would not work for 2WTC, as it did for 3WTC, which got a much better construction deal.
-Also mentioned earlier, Silverstein worked out an agreement with the Port Authority to help build the first seven stories of 3WTC.

-While the first five stories were critical for the neighboring Transit Hub, the additional two floors included were two of the four planned trading floors.
+Also mentioned earlier, Silverstein sealed a deal with the Port Authority to help build the first seven floors of 3WTC.
+The first five stories were critical for the neighboring Transit Hub.
+The final two floors were half of the four planned trading floors.
 Building these floors was crucial for marketing to potential anchor tenants.

 GroupM as the Anchor Tenant